-Thankfully by doing some digging I managed to find out how it works, and it actually revolves around binary options trading.
-At this point in my opinion I began leaning towards the program being a scam, the reason for that being the fact that options trading is VERY bad news & generally (from my experience) it only ever seems to be rogue programs that associate themselves with it.
+Thankfully by doing some digging, I managed to find out how it works, and it actually revolves around binary options trading.
+At this point, in my opinion, I began leaning towards the program being a scam, the reason for that being the fact that options trading is VERY bad news & generally (from my experience) it only ever seems to be rogue programs that associate themselves with it.

 I’ve reviewed literally hundreds of options trading systems over the years & I haven’t been able to say a single good thing about any of them, that should highlight just how bad this particular means of trading is.

-But of course Zach Scheidt claims that his method WILL guarantee you profits – so what’s his method?
+But of course, Zach Scheidt claims that his method WILL guarantee you profits – so what’s his method?

 He claims his method involves selling options rather than paying money to buy them, he claims that this is why he is able to guarantee profits.
 Sadly though this is no more than a bit of almost convincing spiel.

-Take it from me that nobody can ever guarantee profits in trading & if they do then you should become very skeptical indeed.
+Take it from me that nobody can ever guarantee profits in trading & if they do then you should become very sceptical indeed.
 I’m serious here, it is absolutely not possible to guarantee profits because there is no way you can undeniably guarantee which way the market will go.